featurepeek/marketing-website/content/blog/the-8-best-tools-for-code-review-in-2020/index.md

 Their security analysis is unparalleled in the industry, with a dedicated team of security researchers who have found [107 CVEs](https://lgtm.com/security) to date in high-profile projects like UBoot, Apache Struts, the Linux Kernel, Memcached, VLC, and Apple's XNU.

-Example issues detected can include:

-*   Potential for regular expression injection
-*   XSS detection
-*   Poor code quality leading to security issues
+Example issues detected includes regular expression injection, XSS detection, and poor code quality leading to security issues.

-**Pros:**
+- **Pros:**

-*   Wide support for programming languages, including C, C++, Java, Javascript, and Python
+  - Wide support for programming languages, including C, C++, Java, Javascript, and Python
-*   High level of detection of vulnerabilities and important code problems
+  - High level of detection of vulnerabilities and important code problems

-**Cons:**
+- **Cons:**

-*   No Go support - try Deep Source below for this
+  - No Go support - try Deep Source below for this

 ## DeepSource